Ontario teacher who pushed anti-vaccine views suspended for talking to media

 Is he against vaccines?

-“I won’t say I’m anti-vaccine, as it does seem like they’ve had some benefit over the years, but the number of them and the ages of – no, I’m going to end it there,” he said.
+“I won’t say I’m anti-vaccine, as it does seem like they’ve had some benefit over the years, but the number of them and the ages of — no, I’m going to end it there,” Sullivan said.
 “I’m pro informed consent, let’s leave it at that, OK?”Report Typo/Error